tsohleDev/brambola/README.md

 > Credits to everyone who inspired the codebase.

-I would like to thank [Microverse](https://microverse.org) for the great content
+I would like to thank [Microverse](https://microverse.org) for the great content I would also like to give special thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for letting us use his [Behace design](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>